MicrosoftDocs/office-developer-client-docs/docs/shared/integrating-im-applications-with-office.md

 ```

 The **GetSupportedFeatures** method returns information about the IM features that the IM client application supports.
 It takes a string for its only parameter,  _version_.
-When the Office application calls the **GetSupportFeatures** method, the method returns a value from the [UCCollaborationLib.OIFeature](https://msdn.microsoft.com/library/UCCollaborationLib.OIFeature) enumeration.
+When the Office application calls the **GetSupportedFeatures** method, the method returns a value from the [UCCollaborationLib.OIFeature](https://msdn.microsoft.com/library/UCCollaborationLib.OIFeature) enumeration.
 The returned value specifies the capabilities of the IM client, where each capability of the IM client application is indicated to the Office application by adding a flag to the value.

 > [!NOTE]
->  Office 2013 applications ignore the following constants in the **OIFeature** enumeration:
+>  Office 2013 (and higher) applications ignore the following constants in the **OIFeature** enumeration:
 > - **oiFeaturePictures** (2)
 > - **oiFeatureFreeBusyIntegration**
 > - **oiFeaturePhoneNormalization**